-If you always remember these four tips anytime you make any scones, you should have yourself a pretty flakey scone.
+If you always remember these four tips every time you make any scones, you should have yourself a pretty flakey scone.

-This step is optional: Add One Tablespoon of flour to the blueberries to coat as this will help them distribute more evenly when adding to the flour and butter mixture.
+Add one tablespoon of flour to the blueberries to coat them.
+This will help them distribute more evenly when adding to the flour and butter mixture.

-Add in blueberries and mix until evenly combined.
+Step 6: Add in blueberries.
+Then mix until evenly combined.

-Begin rolling out dough until it’s about 1/2 inch to 1 inch thick.
+Step 8: Roll out dough.
+Begin rolling out the dough until it’s roughly about 1/2 inch to 1 inch thick.

-Using a three inch square cookie cutter, press all the way down into dough and then lift cookie cutter up.
+Step 9: Cut scone dough into pieces.
+Using a three-inch square cookie cutter, press all the way down into the dough and then lift the cookie cutter up.

-Tip: Dip cookie cutter into flour so that the dough doesn’t stick to the dough.
+Tip: Dip the cookie cutter into the flour so that the dough doesn’t stick to the dough.

 Then cut each square in half on the diagonal to make a triangle.

-Place each scone onto a prepared baking sheet that has parchment paper or a silpat on top.
+Step 10: Place each scone onto a prepared baking sheet lined with either parchment paper or a Silpat.

-Brush each scone with heavy cream prior to baking.
-If you don’t have any heavy cream left, you can make a quick egg-wash by mixing one egg yolk with one Tablespoon of water and brush each scone with the egg-wash.
+Step 11: Brush each scone with heavy cream prior to baking.
+If you don’t have any heavy cream left, you can make a quick egg wash by mixing one egg yolk with one Tablespoon of water and brushing each scone with the egg wash.

-Once they are completely cooled, transfer to serving dish.
+Once they are completely cooled, transfer them to a serving dish.

-- 1/2 Cup Heavy Cream plus a 1/3 cup set aside for brushing on top of scones
+- 3/4 cup (120ml) heavy whipping cream plus a 1/4 cup set aside for brushing on top of scones.

 - Zest of 1 lemon